grbl/grbl/README.md

 * For more information and help, check out our **[Wiki pages!](https://github.com/grbl/grbl/wiki)** If you find that the information is out-dated, please to help us keep it updated by editing it or notifying our community!
 Thanks!

+* Grbl may now be easily compiled and installed directly through the Arduino IDE!
+See the Wiki to learn how to do it.

 * Lead Developers: Sonny Jeon, Ph.D.
 (2011-2014) and Simen Svale Skogsrud, a.k.a the O.G.
 (2009-2011)

 ##Downloads (Right-Click and Save-Link-As):